fenago/data-science/lab_guides/Lab_2.md

     model that learns the relationships between the variables), and the rest of the data to test your model (that is, to see how well your new model can make predictions when given new data).
-You will use train-test splits throughout this book, and the concept will be explained in more detail in *Lab 7, The Generalization Of Machine Learning Models*.
+You will use train-test splits throughout this course, and the concept will be explained in more detail in *Lab 7, The Generalization Of Machine Learning Models*.